MicrosoftDocs/bot-docs/articles/bot-service-activities-entities.md

 }
 ```

----
+--- -->

-There are several activity types; activities can be of several different types past the most common **message**.
-Explanations and further details can be found on the [Activity schema page](https://aka.ms/botSpecs-activitySchema).
+Activities can be of several different types past the most common **message**.
+Explanations and further details on different activity types can be found in the [Bot Framework Activity schema](https://aka.ms/botSpecs-activitySchema).

 ::: moniker range="azure-bot-service-3.0"